 - Megatron of Transformers Animated once convinced the Constructicons to switch sides by sharing some of his private blend of oil, and was of course holding a goblet full of it in the standard fashion.
 The 'goblet' was a barrel twisted into the shape of fine glassware.
 Classy!

 - Beast Wars, Rampage said the second half of the page quote verbatim in the original script for his first appearance, substituting "spark" for "liver".

 - An episode of South Park parodies this.
 Cartman fakes having Tourette's, and is going to be on TV, and plans to say things on live television, and get away with it.
 When explaining this to Kyle, Cartman is sipping what appears to be wine, Kyle takes a sip from a glass and claims "This is apple juice!"

-- Discord from My Little Pony: Friendship Is Magic does this with a glass of chocolate milk while sitting on his throne after turning Ponyville into "the chaos capital of the world".
-While not wine, his mannerisms give it the same effect.
-Of course, since Discord's a nonsense-loving Reality Warper, he drinks the glass instead of the milk, which gets thrown away and explodes.
+- My Little Pony: Friendship Is Magic: In "The Return of Harmony, Part 2", Discord does this with a glass of chocolate milk while sitting on his throne after turning Ponyville into "the chaos capital of the world".
+He then drinks the glass, and throws the milk away, which explodes.